pmkruyen/dearscholar/app/filestructure.md

 # DearScholar in detailed
-In this second part, DearScholar's details are provided for potential users (academic researchers) and potential contributors.
+In this second part of this text, DearScholar's current features and technical details are provided.
 Subsequently, the following aspects are discussed:
-* Respondents' experiences (current features);
+* Current features;
 * Configuration and options;
 * Guide for potential contributors and academic researchers;
 * File structure of the app.

-## Respondents' experiences (current features)
+## Current features
 ### Let respondents install DearScholar on their mobile device
 1) A respondent has to download DearScholar from the App Store (iPhones and iPads) or Google Play (Android devices);
 2) When opening DearScholar for the first time, a respondent is asked to: * allow push notifications; * fill out the username and password that (s)he received from the researcher; * choose a 4-digit PIN if the device does not support Touch ID or Face Recognition; and * agree to the informed consent form.